FlowFuse/flowfuse/docs/install/local/README.md

 For more information, follow [this guide](../first-run.md).

-### Setting up mosquitto
+### Setting up Mosquitto

 The platform depends on the [Mosquitto MQTT Broker](https://mosquitto.org/) to provide real-time messaging between devices and the platform.

+This is currently an *optional* component - the platform will work without the broker, but some features will not be available.

 We do **not** support sharing a broker with other non-FlowForge applications.
 If you already have mosquitto installed and running, you will need to run a second instance dedicated to FlowForge.

-This is currently an *optional* component - the platform will work without the broker, but some features will not be available.

 You can either follow the manual install steps, which involve building the authentication plugin from scratch, or make use of the [Docker install](#docker-install).

 ##### Manual install